Sokitas/Void-of-the-Dragons-Log-o-rama/README.md

 Copy code
 python combat_log_analyzer.py

-Create a .txt file in the same folder with the name character_names.txt and add the character names you want to parse logs for.
-One name per line.
 Follow the on-screen instructions to input your combat log.
 The script will display parsed results, charts, and save them to a file.

 Screenshots